Michad/tilegroxy/docs/configuration.md

 # Configuration

 Tilegroxy is heavily configuration driven.
-This document describes the various configuration options available for defining the map layers you wish to serve up and various aspects about how you want the application to function.
+This document describes the various configuration options available.
+[Complete examples are available here.](../examples/configurations/)

-Every configuration option that supports different "types" (such as authentication, provider, and cache) has a "name" parameter for selecting the type.
-Those names are always all-lowercase.
+Some configuration sections ([authentication](#authentication), [provider](#provider), and [cache](#cache)) support selecting different methods of operation that change the full list of parameters available.
+For example,  a "proxy" provider requires a `url` parameter to get a map tile from another server while a "static" provider takes in a `image` to return for every request.
+You select these operating modes using a parameter called `name`.

-Keys are case-insensitive unless indicated otherwise.
+Configuration key names are case-insensitive unless indicated otherwise.
+Names are always lower case.

+Some parameters can be specified by environment variables which must be upper case.
+Environment variables override config parameters which override default values.

 The following is the top-level configuration structure.
 All top-level keys are optional besides layers: